Research

 Presentation

-2. The Spill-back and Spillover Effects of US Monetary Policy: Evidence from Chinese Export Prices (with Yao Amber Li, Lingfei Lu, and Shangjin Wei)
+2. The Spill-back and Spillover Effects of US Monetary Policy: Evidence on an International Cost Channel (with Yao Amber Li, Lingfei Lu, and Shangjin Wei) [NBER wp]

 Summary